Nature is Not for the Weak - Lone Druid 7.12

 Also reminder battle cry (45 second cd) works on the seige unit which is very nice.

-I would not recommend building dominator on ranged mid build however because it slows down your item progression just as a midas would, save the build for offlane/safe.
+I would however not recommend building dominator on ranged druid build build however because it slows down your item progression just as a midas would, save the build for offlane/safe.

 This is a luxury item but it's still worth mentioning as it is my favorite of the luxury items.
 Note that if you blink and recall your bear you can basically blink both your bear and your hero wherever you need.
 An example would be if you cast battle cry then blink on an enemy hero or the backline and kill them.